Importing/Exporting Orders

 To export orders placed on your digital B2B store, go to the Orders menu on your Admin Panel and click the “Export” button.

-The exported spreadsheet will include the following columns:
+The exported spreadsheet includes the following columns:

 order_id Refers to the order’s ID number.
 Remember that this information is useful for API calls